rbowsley/lamplighthelp/source/8-2-0_Outcomes_tab.markdown

 ![{{Outcome}}s - The Normal Table Menu](8.2.0e.png)

-- Simply tick and untick to customise what you see in the table.
-If you want the table to keep these as the default settings, choose 'Save table columns layout' from the menu.
+- Simply tick and untick columns in the list to customise what you see in the table.
+If you want to keep these as the default settings for this table, choose 'Save table columns layout' from the menu.

 **The Context Menu**